lupyuen/nuttx-nim/README.md

 # Experiments with Nim on Apache NuttX Real-Time Operating System

-# TODO
+TODO

+# Create Debian Container in VSCode

-Create a Debian Bookworm Container:
+Create a Debian Bookworm Container in VSCode:

 1. Click "Remote Explorer" icon in the Left Bar